 Strategies on How to Prepare Students to Reach Grade Level Standards

 1. Use a Placemat

 Using a placemat can help students of different ability levels dig into a complex text.
-Present students with a controversial statement.
+(Amazon) Present students with a controversial statement.
 Then, write the statement in the box at the center of the placemat.
 Label the remaining boxes with “agree,” “strongly agree,” “disagree,” and “strongly disagree.”

 Encourage struggling learners to find at least one reason why the text supports or disproves the statement.
 Meanwhile, have advanced students provide an example for each category.
 By having students use different color markers, you can tell who is writing what, so you can provide additional support in future lessons.
 By using a placemat, all students can work at a level which enables them to grapple with complex text.

 2. Try a Socratic Seminar

 A Socratic seminar is a formal discussion which is based on a text, wherein the leader asks open-ended questions.
 During the discussion, students listen to the comments of others, think critically for themselves, and articulate their thoughts and responses to the thoughts of others.
 In a Socratic seminar, students learn to work cooperatively and question intelligently.